maatthc/qmk_layers_app_companion/README.md

 The current layouts are:
  - Base: QWERY
  - Nav: Vi
+ - Mouse: Vi
- - Mouse/ Media/ Num/ Syn/ Fun
+ - Media/ Num/ Syn/ Fun

 The following alternative Layouts are available:
  - Base: Colemak-DH / Inverted Colemak-DH
  - Nav: Default
+ - Mouse: Default

 To use any of the alternative layouts, rename the corresponding image file in the folder `assets` to the default name.